-This Japanese Ramen is made with a few simple ingredients: onions, poached egg, shitake, chicken, and a flavorful broth.
+This easy Chicken Ramen is made with a few simple ingredients: onions, poached egg, shitake, chicken, and a flavorful broth.
 The easiest, most flavorful ramen you’ll ever try, just like you would find at a restaurant.
-You’ll never want to make the store-bought version again!
+After trying this elevated ramen recipe, you’ll never want to make the store-bought version ever again!

 In Japan, this traditional food is served on almost every street corner.
 The ramen shops are usually packed with people sitting around a counter slurping up fresh, hot ramen.
 Japanese ramen consists of ramen noodles in a broth and is traditionally topped with pork, shitake, onions, egg, bean sprouts, and a number of other combinations.
 And for only 700-1000 ¥ ($7-10) for a bowl of ramen, it makes for a pretty inexpensive and delicious meal after a full day of exploring temples and gardens.

-This Japanese Ramen is made with a few simple ingredients: onions, poached egg, shitake, chicken, and a flavorful broth.
+This easy Chicken Ramen is made with a few simple ingredients: onions, poached egg, shitake, chicken, and a flavorful broth.
 The easiest, most flavorful ramen you'll ever try, just like you would find at a restaurant.
-You'll never want to make the store-bought version again!
+After trying this elevated ramen recipe, you'll never want to make the store-bought version ever again!

 - 2 chicken breasts cut into strips